18F/handbook/_pages/how-we-work/research-guidelines.md

 Feel free to adapt our form as needed, but don't change any of the legal language without asking [#legalstuff](https://gsa-tts.slack.com/archives/legalstuff) first.
 If your participants are likely not fully literate in English, consider having the form translated to the correct language or working out a process for verbal consent using a translator.

 When sending participant agreements electronically, please use our [participant agreement email template](https://docs.google.com/document/d/1t01t_eLYWJXuKdJkhiyBqkWf4Yr5XsFAbNv-BDAZqzE/edit
 ).
-This template clearly specifies how people can opt out of a study and decline us the ability to contact them in the future.
+This template clearly specifies how people can opt out of a study and/or request that we do not contact them in the future.

 ## Managing Personally Identifiable Information (PII)